himmelblau-idm/site/mkdocs/docs/configuration.md

 ## Config File: [`/etc/himmelblau/himmelblau.conf`](reference/himmelblau-conf.md)

-To enable authentication, you must configure the `domains` option in the [`/etc/himmelblau/himmelblau.conf`](reference/himmelblau-conf.md) file.
-This setting determines which domains are permitted to authenticate to the host.
-You MUST only specify the primary domain from each tenant.
+To enable authentication, you must configure the `domain` option in the [`/etc/himmelblau/himmelblau.conf`](reference/himmelblau-conf.md) file.
+This setting determines which tenant/domain is permitted to authenticate to the host.
+You SHOULD specify the primary domain for the tenant.
 All other configuration options are optional.

 ### Format